Experienced Attorney Handling Successions And Probate In Louisiana

 Kevin Schoenberger, Attorney at Law, provides the information and help that many individuals, couples and families need regarding transfer of property after death.
 In Louisiana, this process is known as succession.
 In other states, it is often referred to as probate.

-Kevin Schoenberger has been handling succession matters for more than 30 years.
+Kevin Schoenberger, Attorney at Law has been handling succession matters for more than 30 years.
 Our New Orleans law firm handles:

 - Estate planning for people of all ages